CSNW/sql-bricks/readme.md

 ## Acknowledgements

-Huge thanks to [Brian C](https://github.com/brianc) for his work on the [node-sql](https://github.com/brianc/node-sql) library, his patience with me as I hacked on it and his encouragement when I pitched the idea for an alternative approach to SQL generation.
+Huge thanks to [Brian C](https://github.com/brianc) for his work on the [node-sql](https://github.com/brianc/node-sql) library, his patience with me as I hacked on it and his encouragement when we chatted about a way to generate arbitrary SQL without needing everything in a schema.

 ## License